Quick overview

 The employee pays for the fuel himself

 The most common option is that the employee pays for the fuel consumed during private journeys himself.
-This can be done, for example, by payroll deduction, reimbursement or refuelling the car to its original state.
+This can be done, for example, by payroll deduction, reimbursement or refuelling the car to its original condition.

 The employer pays for the petrol